VinitKumar01/2025-Daily-Code-Logs/README.md

 10-5-2025 || Learn more about docker containers and optimised some Dockerfile of previous projects.

 11-5-2025 || Learnt basics of lua.

+12-5-2025 || Coded a basic monorepo project which have a http backend, frontend and websocket backend.
+Also created docker files for each backend/frontend to create CI and CD pipelines for deployement later.